 The Arctic Oscillation plays a vital role in driving the climate of the northern mid-latitudes.
-In this article we explain why the AO is particularly useful in long-range forecasting.
+In this article we explain why the tracking the Arctic Oscillation climate index is particularly useful in long-range forecasting.

 What is the Arctic Oscillation – Introduction